alexanderbittner/smart-home-api/README.md

 2. Set up logging and a Splunk forwarder
 3. Implement the device registration system
 4. Set up an online endpoint for the API

+### [Planned] Phase 3: Initial testing of OAuth 2.0

+Using proper authentication for the smart home API is one of the most important aspects of a secure setup.

 ### [Planned] Phase 4: Implement smart home devices + controllers